 LVS is limited to NICs and block storage volumes.
 Please note that the number of directly attached NVMe storage volumes is limited to 1 (one) and it cannot be expanded, delete, removed from the Cubes instance or migrated to any other instance.
 Attaching further block storage volumes must be of type HDD or SSD.
 The scaling of resources without having to restart a virtual server can be applied as follows:

 - Upscaling: NICs, HDD/ SSD storage volumes

 IONOS Cloud Cubes can be used inside a virtual data center in combination with any other service provided in this location.

-Every 24 hours, IONOS Cloud creates a backup of the direct attached NVMe volume automatically and stores it on a separate block storage device.
-In case of a host failure or outage, IONOS Cloud will recovery the Cubes instance from the backup.
+Every 24 hours, IONOS Cloud creates a backup of the directly attached NVMe volume automatically and stores it on a separate block storage device.
+In case of a host failure or outage, IONOS Cloud will recover the Cubes instance from the backup.
 Since this backup is taken every 24 hours the user may want to apply additional backup or redundancy routines.

 The automatic backup routine is included in IONOS Cloud Cubes and does not create additional costs.

-IONOS Cloud is operates different types of host system based on AMD as well as Intel CPU architecture.
-All systems are configured to deliver same performance.
+IONOS Cloud operates different types of host systems based on AMD as well as Intel CPU architecture.
+All systems are configured to deliver the same performance.
 A specific CPU type cannot be selected by the customer nor guaranteed by the IONOS Cloud.